jonahgraham/EASE-Python-Examples/README.md

 Configuration
 ---------------
+Launch Eclipse (eclipse.exe) and switch to the Scripting perspective.
+If not already selected, change the script shell to 'Python Script Shell'.

-EASE will use Python off your System Path, please ensure a valid version of Python can be found off the System Path.
+By default, EASE will use Python off your System Path.
+If you need to specify a different Python, you can change this in Preferences->Scripting->Python Scripting->Python location.